 Stress is the description used for strain, pressure or force on a system.
 That system may be you.
 Stress can be the result of trivial annoyances like driving in heavy traffic, or a life-altering major crisis such as the death of a loved one.

 Stress can be used both to refer to the event that is causing the disturbance or the effects of that event on your body.
-Usually when we say we are feeling stressed we are talking about the symptoms caused by our body's stress response.
+Usually, when we say we are feeling stressed we are talking about the symptoms caused by our body’s stress response.

-Symptoms and effects of stress
+Symptoms and complications of chronic stress

 - migraine or tension-induced headaches;